-Definition - What does Glandular Trichome mean?
+What Does Glandular Trichome Mean?

 The word trichome comes from the Greek word for hair because they resemble little hairs.
-The trichomes are a special part of the plant because they are what produce, hold, and secrete essential oils.
+Glandular trichomes are a special part of the plant because they are what produce, hold, and secrete essential oils.